-Nirinjan Singh Khalsa, a member of The Human Relations Commission of the City of Los Angeles (as well as a member of many other boards and commissions), led everyone though an highly interactive power point as he answered the framing question:
+Nirinjan, a member of the City of Los Angeles Human Relations Commission, led everyone though an interactive PowerPoint presentation as he answered the framing question: